NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 Lesson 1: Configuring RADIUS
 ----------------------------

-1. Your organization has three Active Directory forests that don’t have a trust relationship.
+1. Your organization has three Active Directory forests that don't have a trust relationship.
 You have a single VPN server that handles all incoming VPN connections.
 This VPN server is a dedicated hardware device deployed on the perimeter network.
-You want to configure the deployment so that authentication and authorization traffic is forwarded to existing RADIUS servers in each forest based on the connecting user’s account properties.
+You want to configure the deployment so that authentication and authorization traffic is forwarded to existing RADIUS servers in each forest based on the connecting user's account properties.
 Which of the following must you deploy to accomplish this goal?

     a.
 RADIUS server